Davidjmz12/EatEasy/README.md

    [http://localhost:8000/](http://localhost:8000/)

 ## Contributing
 We welcome contributions to improve Eatasy.
-If you have suggestions, bug reports, or want to contribute code, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you have suggestions, bug reports, or want to contribute code, please report them.

 ## License
 This project is licensed under the [GNU License](LICENSE).